tpf/iwg-public/rubric.md

 3. fix non-trivial bugs
 4. write documentation for users

-## What kind of services does IWG run?
+## What kind of services does IWG host?

-There are two categories of system run by IWG:
+There are two categories of system maintained by IWG:

 1. **TPF services**: those being used for the direct benefit of TPF; for
    example: its mail hosting, web hosting, and GitHub organization